oz03-hub/spotify-final/README.md

 python view_measures.py --baseline lmir_baseline
 ```

 To change the baseline viewed, just change the argument for the approach or baseline you ran.
+To check which baselines you can view the results for, please check the results folder in the dataset directory

 ## Inference